 Nashville Film Institute strives to provide individuals an outstanding and concentrated program, with a hands-on and collaborative approach for the study and practice of filmmaking.
-In this industry, employers are looking for knowledgeable individuals who are hardworking and on time.
+In this industry, employers are looking for knowledgeable individuals who are hardworking, teamoriented, and on time.
 Production delays cost money!
 Therefore, NFI expects students to attend class daily and on time.
+Because filmmaking is an inherently collaborative endeavor, your classmates are relying on you to be on-time.

 Non-attendance does not release a student from tuition payment obligations or completing coursework for that time period.
-Consistent tardiness and or absences may result in Probation or Dismissal.